 The Denodo Platform enabled the real-time integration of myriad heterogeneous, distributed, structured, and semi-structured data sources across Allergan’s holdings, regardless of whether they were in the process of being acquired.

 Allergan focuses on eye care, neurosciences, medical dermatology, medical aesthetics, etc. With 40 manufacturing facilities and 27 global R&D centers and marketing/sales facilities, the company operates in around 100 countries worldwide.
-In 2015, the company brought in a revenue of around $15 billion with its 30,000 employees.
+In 2019, Allergan had approximately 17400 employees and a revenue of $16 Billion.
+In May 2020, AbbVie, US pharmaceutical company, acquired Allergan and is now domiciled in the U.S..

 Allergan, which produces a wide range of healthcare products, is focused on people.
 But a near-constant stream of mergers and acquisitions was preventing the company from keeping an accurate, up-to-the-minute list of all current employees.
 The Denodo Platform changed that.